5 Best Morning Drinking Habits To Support Gut Health

 This is good news for the coffee lovers who need their morning pick-me-up!
 "A cup of coffee can help you stay regular," says Bruning.
 "And since it's normally consumed in the morning, it has earned its place on this list!"

 Bruning continues to suggest that while regular coffee has the most potent effect, it isn't just caffeine that is supporting your digestion.

 "Decaf coffee can also stimulate the body to move its bowels," says Bruning.
 "Drinking coffee may even favorably affect the composition of our gut microbiome."
 However, it's important to note a couple of things.
 "Don't overdo it on coffee for the sake of gut health," adds Bruning.
 "But if you regularly enjoy a cup of coffee in the morning without adverse effects, your gut may just thank you for it."

 Examples of the adverse effects of coffee, according to the Mayo Clinic, would be feelings of anxiety or nervousness, jitters, headaches, fast heartbeat, and irritability.
 However, these most often occur after too much caffeine is consumed.

 Another way to get the juices flowing is by drinking your fiber.

 "Some juices contain a dose of fiber, like prune juice and some tomato-based juices," explains Bruning.
-"A fiber supplement mixed into water or juice can help you start the day with a dose of fiber that 90% of Americans are lacking."
+"A fiber supplement mixed into water or juice can help you start the day with a dose of fiber."

 "If you struggle to get enough fiber in your day as so many people do, then starting the day with a fiber-containing beverage may help meet your needs," she says.